ErnestoVillalon/Software_Project/README.md

 ### math_functions.py

-This file will contain three functions findSum, findDiff, and three_commas.
+This file will contain four functions findSum, findDiff, three_commas, and compare_decimal.

 findSum takes two large numbers as string inputs and returns the sum as a string.

 findDiff takes two large numbers as string inputs and returns the difference as a string.

-three_commas a string input, converts it to an integer, adds commas at every third digit from the end, converts the integer back to a string, and returns it as an output.
+three_commas takes a string input, converts it to an integer, adds commas at every third digit from the end, converts the integer back to a string, and returns it as an output.

+compare_decimal compares both input argument's decimal place, and returns the larger number of digits after the decimal point between both inputs.

 ### math_test.py